 Hot peppers are an effective deterrent to many pests, but what plagues these spicy plants?
 There are several pepper plant insects that can attack the plants and their fruit, and the occasional bird or mammal might try a bite.
 The biggest culprits are a handful of insects and their larvae, but these can easily be dealt with by vigilance and organic methods of control.

 Biggest Hot Pepper Pests

 Glorious hot chilies and spicy peppers add punch to a host of recipes.
-But fruit with holes or shredded leaves can compromise your crop.
-What’s eating hot pepper plants?
-Mammals and birds usually avoid such spicy fare, but insects don’t seem to mine the capsaicin laced peppers.
+Fruit with holes or shredded leaves though can compromise your crop.
+What's eating hot pepper plants?
+Mammals and birds usually avoid such spicy fare, but insects don't seem to mine the capsaicin laced peppers.
 There are several pepper plant bugs that can spell serious problems to your pepper harvest.

 Probably the number one hot pepper plant insects are the pepper weevils and pepper hornworms.
 While their names might suggest they only bother pepper plants, they do cause trouble in several other crops.

 - Pepper weevils are small, hard bodied insects with a pronounced proboscis that it inserts into plant tissue.
 Both adult and larvae feed on the plant and cause bud and fruit drop.
 The larvae get into the fruit and cause a rotted type flesh.